-Our Phonics sessions teach children to listen, speak, read and write confidently supporting their progress in every subject, at home and beyond.
-To ensure we equip all children with these early reading skills, Phonics is taught across EYFS, Key Stage 1 and, where necessary, into Key Stage 2 are taught phonics daily as the foundation for their reading and writing journey.
-Through structured, differentiated sessions we aim to provide children with the confidence to apply their phonics knowledge in new situations daily.
+Our Phonics sessions teach children to speak (using cued articulation), read, write and apply sounds confidently - supporting their progress in every subject, at home and beyond.
+To ensure we equip all children with these early reading skills, Phonics is taught daily across EYFS, Key Stage 1 and, where necessary, into Key Stage 2.
+Through structured sessions we aim to provide children with the confidence to apply their phonics knowledge in new situations daily.
 We aim that all children will pass the Phonics Screening Test before the end of KS1.

 At Newlands we use Rocket Phonics, which is a Department for Education validated story-based Systematic Synthetic Phonics programme.
 This programme is fully decodable and aligned to Letters and Sounds (2007), providing a complete package of resources to teach reading and writing.